Impact of climate change, The Glaciers of North Receding to horrific extent, Melting Glaciers may cause water shortages in future

 By: Ahsan Raza Jafri

 Glaciers that feed the Indus River in Pakistan’s Karakoram Mountains are melting faster than previously thought.
 According to new field research the impact of climate change in Gilgit Baltistan take the horrific turn in last few years.
-There are number of Glaciers in this region which includes Siachen Glacier, Biafo Glacier, Shishper Glacier, Baltoro Glacier, hopper Glacier Batura Glacier, Hispar Glacier, Rimo Glacier and many more which are seemingly in threat due to climate change.
-The Baltoro Glacier, at 62 kilometers long is one of the longest glaciers outside the polar region.

 Comments